MUSM/CEP 300 – Tour Guiding for Palazzo Vecchio (Community Engagement Practicum)

 Both the ISI Florence professor and the Mus.e Firenze tutor will support the selected student.
 Also, they will take care of the organizational aspects pertaining to the internship.

-The ISI Florence professor will serve as reference point for historical and cultural feedback.
-He will show the student around the building, exploring all the museum rooms as well as the ones that are usually closed to the public.
-Furthermore, the ISI Florence professor will point out details, comment on materials, answer any questions the student may have and, finally, discuss all the assignments with him/her.
+The ISI Florence professor will serve as the reference point for historical and cultural feedback.
+He will show the students around the building, exploring all the museum rooms as well as the ones that are usually closed to the public.
+Furthermore, the ISI Florence professor will point out details, comment on materials, answer any questions the student may have, and, finally, discuss all the assignments with him/her.

 Seminar Description